Thank you for subscribing

 Visit the libraries, galleries and museum

-Did you know that there are many libraries, galleries and museums with free entry and activities over the school holidays?
+Did you know that many of Victoria's best libraries, galleries and museums have free entry and activities over the school holidays?

-The NGV, ACMI, the Australian Music Vault, The Immigration Museum and The Australian Sports Museum all have free entry, while kids under 12 are also free to visit The Heide Museum of Modern Art, Scienceworks, and The Melbourne Museum.
+The NGV, ACMI, Australian Music Vault, Immigration Museum and Australian Sports Museum all have free entry, while kids under 12 are also free to visit The Heide Museum of Modern Art, Scienceworks, and The Melbourne Museum.

 Free day trip guides

-Check out our guides for how to have a fun, free day out in the Yarra Valley, Ballarat, Mornington Peninsula and even right here in Melbourne.
+Explore greater Victoria without breaking the budget.
+Check out our guides for how to have a fun, free day out in the Yarra Valley, Ballarat, Mornington Peninsula, and even right here in Melbourne.

-RACV Members save more on amazing attractions and experiences.
+RACV Members save on attractions and experiences across Victoria